Configure TLS connections on a native mode report server

 In Multiple HTTPS Identities for the currently Reporting Service feature, select Add.

 Select the certificate, select OK, and then select Apply.

 Certificate bindings will be stored in HTTP.SYS.
 A representation of the bindings you defined will also be stored in the URLReservations section of the RSReportServer.config file.
 The settings in the configuration file are only a representation of actual values that are specified elsewhere.
 Do not modify the values in the configuration file directly.
 The configuration settings will appear in the file only after you use the Reporting Services Configuration tool or the Report Server Windows Management Instrumentation (WMI) provider to bind a certificate.

-If you remove SSL bindings for Reporting Services using the Reporting Services Configuration Manager, SSL may no longer work for Web sites on a server that is running Internet Information Services (IIS) or on another HTTP.SYS server.
-Reporting Services Configuration Manager removes the following registry key.
-When this registry key is removed, the SSL binding for IIS is also removed.
-Without this binding, SSL is not provided for the HTTPS protocol.
+If you remove TLS bindings for Reporting Services using the Report Server Configuration Manager, TLS may no longer work for Web sites on a server that is running Internet Information Services (IIS) or on another HTTP.SYS server.
+Reporting Services Configuration Manager removes the following registry key: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\HTTP\Parameters\SslBindingInfo\0.0.0.0:443 When this registry key is removed, the TLS binding for IIS is also removed.
+Without this binding, TLS is not provided for the HTTPS protocol.
 To diagnose this issue, use IIS Manager or the HTTPCFG.exe command line utility.
-To resolve the issue, restore the SSL binding for your web sites using IIS Manager.
-To prevent this issue in the future, use IIS manger to remove the SSL bindings and then use IIS Manager to restore the binding for the desired Web sites.
+To resolve the issue, restore the TLS binding for your web sites using IIS Manager.
+To prevent this issue in the future, use IIS Manager to remove the TLS bindings and then use IIS Manager to restore the binding for the desired Web sites.
 For more information, see the knowledge base article SSL no longer works after you remove an SSL binding (https://support.microsoft.com/kb/956209/n).